OpenMage/Docker-Setups/README.md

 This Setup is approaching setting up a demo store in a simplified approach, which does not have the intend to be used for development.

+This setup makes use of the docker container jwilder/nginx-proxy which is used to easy map Domains to containers.
+You will also need to point www.openmage.test to localhost.

 starting up and installing OpenMage afterwards
 ```
 docker-compose -f compose/static_demo/docker-compose.yaml up -d